timeteam/timeteam.github.io/_posts/Non_fiction/2017-20-09-the-silk-roads.md

 23 _The Road of Superpower Rivalry_ and 24 _The Road to Catastrophe_ and 25 _The Road to Tragedy_  - The USA and USSR seek control of Afghanistan, Iran.
 The USA creates Iran as a nuclear power.
 In 1979 **Ayatollha Khomeini** momentously replaces the US-backed Shah in Iran.
 The catastrophe of the USA, Iraq and **Saddam Hussein**.
 Kuwait.

 _Conclusion: The New Silk Road_  - China!

-"The age of the West is at a crossroads, if not at an end." (p.
+> The age of the West is at a crossroads, if not at an end.
+(p.
 503)

 The beautiful cover photograph is the cupola of the Tilla Kari Madrasa in Samarkand, Uzbekistan.  <a title="By Jean-Pierre Dalbéra from Paris, France [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File%3ALa_madrasa_et_la_mosqu%C3%A9e_Tilla_Kari_du_Registan_(Samarcande%2C_Ouzb%C3%A9kistan)_(5630693152).jpg"><img width="512" alt="La madrasa et la mosquée Tilla Kari du Registan (Samarcande, Ouzbékistan) (5630693152)" src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/17/La_madrasa_et_la_mosqu%C3%A9e_Tilla_Kari_du_Registan_%28Samarcande%2C_Ouzb%C3%A9kistan%29_%285630693152%29.jpg/512px-La_madrasa_et_la_mosqu%C3%A9e_Tilla_Kari_du_Registan_%28Samarcande%2C_Ouzb%C3%A9kistan%29_%285630693152%29.jpg"/></a>